SamuelHeal/React-Portfolio/README.md

   - [Questions](#questions)

   ## Installation
-  The app runs using React.js, all installation requirments can be installed using 'npm i'
+  The app runs using React.js.
+Installation requirments can be installed using 'npm i'.
+You may need to run 'npm install react-animated-cursor' to get the animated cursor working.

   ## License
   MIT